Fees and Charges

 The University reserves the right to amend or add to the regulations of the institution, including those concerning charges and methods of payment, and to make such changes applicable to students enrolled in the University, as well as to new students.

-Students officially withdrawing from the University by the end of the fifth day of the semester in a summer term, as listed in the “Academic Calendar” on page 1, will receive an 80 percent reduction of tuition for courses which they are enrolled in at time of withdrawal.
+Students registering for a summer semester, but officially withdrawing from the courses by the end of the second day of the summer semester, as listed in the “Academic Calendar” will receive a 100 percent reduction of tuition and fees.
+Students registering for a summer semester, but officially withdrawing from the University by the end of the fifth day of the semester in a summer term, as listed in the “Academic Calendar” will receive an 80 percent reduction of tuition for courses which they are enrolled in at time of withdrawal.
 No reduction in tuition will be made after the fifth day of the summer semester.
-No reduction in fees will be made beginning with the first day of class of the summer term.

 Reduction of Tuition for Official Withdrawal

-Students registering for the fall or spring semester but officially withdrawing from the University by the end of the second day of the semester, as listed in the “Academic Calendar” on page 1, will receive a 100 percent reduction of tuition and fees.
+Students registering for the fall or spring semester but officially withdrawing from the University by the end of the fifth day of the semester, as listed in the “Academic Calendar”, will receive a 100 percent reduction of tuition and fees.
 Room and Board will be reduced on a pro rata basis.
 Thereafter, students officially withdrawing by the end of the twenty-fifth day of the semester will receive an 80 percent reduction of tuition only for courses in which they are enrolled at time of withdrawal.
 No reduction in tuition will be made after the twenty-fifth day of the semester.
-No reduction in fees will be made after the second day of the semester.
+No reduction in fees will be made after the fifth day of the semester.

 In the event a student is receiving student financial aid, any refund amount attributable to a loan, grant, or scholarship will be returned to the appropriate account and not to the student.
 The amount returned to federal programs will be the amount of unearned Federal aid based on the number of calendar days of attendance up to the sixty percent point of the semester.
-Aid accounts will be refunded in the following order up to the amount of the original disbursement: Federal Family Education Loan Programs, Federal Perkins Loan Program, Federal PLUS Loan Program, Federal Pell Grant Program, Federal Academic Competitiveness Grant, Federal SMART Grant, Federal SEOG Program, Arkansas Department of Higher Education Programs, Tech scholarships and private aid.
+Aid accounts will be refunded in the following order up to the amount of the original disbursement: Federal Direct Loan Programs, Federal Perkins Loan Program, Federal Direct PLUS Loan Program, Federal Pell Grant Program, Federal SEOG Program, Arkansas Department of Higher Education Programs, Tech scholarships and private aid.
 Additionally, students who have received a cash payment of Federal aid money will receive a letter after their withdrawal informing them of any amount to be repaid.
 These repayments will be made through the Student Accounts Office.

 The student will be ineligible to register for additional courses until the required payments are made.

-Graduate students receiving federally funded financial aid must meet the below listed conditions in order to remain eligible for financial aid:
+In addition to general requirements listed in the financial aid academic policy located at http://www.atu.edu/finaid/docs/Academic_Policy_Effective_2011-2012_aid_year.pdf, graduate students receiving federally funded financial aid must meet the conditions listed below in order to remain eligible for financial aid: